-A major driver of this shift is the new presidential administration’s America First trade strategy.
-In March, President Trump released his 2025 trade policy agenda focused on favoring U.S. production to promote high wages, jobs, innovation and national defense.
-Trump also announced plans to use aggressive tariffs to raise tax revenue and entice companies to build factories in the U.S. — a move many businesses are now exploring to enhance supply chain resilience and stimulate regional economic development.
+A major driver of this shift is the new U.S. presidential administration’s America First trade strategy.
+In March, President Trump released his 2025 trade policy agenda, prioritizing U.S. production to promote high wages, job creation, innovation and national defense.
+Central to this agenda are tariffs focused on raising tax revenue and incentivizing domestic manufacturing.
+The goal is to strengthen supply chains and reduce dependence on foreign sources, especially critical minerals and advanced manufacturing inputs vital to national security but has also introduced new complexities and uncertainties for global trade.

 While the idea of revitalizing U.S. manufacturing is gaining traction, reshoring is far from simple.
 Historically, the U.S. relied heavily on domestic manufacturing, but globalization shifted much of this production overseas; moving operations back domestically will be a complex and time-consuming process.
 Building new factories and relocating companies will require substantial investment and planning, and higher labor costs in the U.S. could lead to increased consumer prices.